oVirt/ovirt-site/source/feature/taskmanagerdetailed.html.md

 ''' New Enumerators *'
 *StepEnum'' specifies system's steps
-*ExecutionStatus* specifies which statuses are eligible for a *Step* and *Job* *ActionCategories* specifies categories of actions, e.g. storage, network, host maintenance...
+*ExecutionStatus* specifies which statuses are eligible for *Step* and *Job* *ActionCategory* specifies categories of actions, e.g. storage, network, host maintenance...
  **Updated Enumerators**
-*VdcActionType* will be extended with a new field storing a list of categories to which a specific action type belongs to.
+*VdcActionType* will be extended with a new field storing a list of categories (Set<ActionCategory>) to which a specific action type belongs to.
 The *categories* field will enable filtering jobs by categories.
 An action type could be associated with multiple categories.
-The *VdcActionType* will be used in a resource bundle to correlate between the action type to the description job name.
+The *VdcActionType* will be used in a resource bundle to correlate between the action type to the description of a job.
 The resource bundle will contain description for both Jobs and Steps (combines *VdcActionType* and *StepEnum*):

     job.RunVm=Running a VM